ryanleland/flask-social/docs/index.rst

     {{ social_login('facebook', 'Facebook' )}}

-    {{ social_login('foursquare', 'foursquare' )}}

-In the above template code you'll notice the regular username and password login form and forms for the user to login via Twitter, Facebook, and foursquare.
+In the above template code you'll notice the regular username and password login form and forms for the user to login via Twitter, and Facebook.
 If the user has an existing connection with the provider they will automatically be logged in without having to enter their username or password.